Heart and lungs

 Our Advisory Groups meet regularly to review organ donation and transplant activity and make recommendations on where improvements could be made.
 To view the minutes and papers please visit the Cardiothoracic Advisory Group.

 - Guidance regarding the responsibilities of the various clinicians in the retrieval and transplantation pathway (PDF)

 To make best use of the information provided, we recommend that you seek advice from your doctor or nurse, or seek help from one of the Cardiothoracic Patient Support Groups.

 All hospital transplant units must be licensed by the Human Tissue Authority.
 Patients are normally referred to their nearest transplant unit, but they may opt to go elsewhere.

 The following policies outline how patients are selected for cardiothoracic transplantation and can be found on our Policies and guidance page:

-Cardiothoracic organs from deceased donors in the UK are allocated according to a complex process, which is described here:
+Cardiothoracic organs from deceased donors in the UK are allocated according to a complex process to ensure equity and fairness.

 There are many factors that determine how long a listed patient may wait for a heart transplant, such as blood group, tissue type and the degree of sensitisation.
 This leads to a variation between different centres.

 You can find the waiting times for each centre in this report: